psychemedia/sin-eater-resources/src/_sin_eater_story_macleod.md

 "He that lies here knows well the man to whom I am sending a message" — and at this response Andrew Blair scowled darkly.
 He would fain have sent the man about his business, but he feared he might get no other.

 "It is thinking I am that you are not a Macallum at all.
 I know all of that name in Mull, Iona, Skye, and the near isles.
-What will the name of your naming be, and of your father, and of his place? "
+What will the name of your naming be, and of your father, and of his place?"

 Whether he really wanted an answer, or whether he sought only to divert the man from his procrastination, his question had a satisfactory result.